Text by Giulia Ottavia Frattini

 ThermoSibirsk is a series that aims to show how the issue of global warming leads to constantly interface with the dual state of survival and destruction.
-It brings to light manifestations of energies dwelling in the Siberian territories through thermal photography by investigating them as forms of knowledge.
+Through thermal photography, it brings to light manifestations of energies dwelling in the Siberian territories by investigating them as forms of knowledge.
 The associations with the two opposite notions coexisting in our present times become visually impactful so that technological advancement reveals its counterpart in massive environmental alteration.

 From a technical point of view, the artist was equipped with a thermographic camera that, while capturing the surroundings, converted the temperature into images.
 The idea is to unfold both an interpretation and objective recording of the context, experimenting with the potentiality of the photographic medium itself.
 The result is a series where the infrared radiations emitted in the form of heat take shape in a strong visual effect characterized by vivid colour gradients.